wavedong/analfist/README.md

 RUNNING
 -------------------------
-Anylfest can be installed to sys.path:
+Analfist can be installed to sys.path:
 ```
 $ sudo python setup.py install
 ```
 In order to use the library.
-Alternatively, run anylfest without installation using:
+Alternatively, run Analfist without installation using:
 ```
-$ python anylfest/main.py
+$ python Analfist/main.py
 ```
 And has the following options:
 ```